 Educate Tomorrow at Miami Dade College is a student support program that supports MDC students from foster youth, as well as homeless, unaccompanied or other disadvantaged youth.
-We also help students who receive the Department of children and Families tuition waiver.
-We offer academic support and mentoring services through our Changemaker Corps Peer Mentor Program with the goal of creating a strong network of support, streamlined academic and financial adipiscing, and access to services in the community in order to increase academic progress and graduation rates.
+We also help students who receive the Department of Children and Families tuition waiver.
+We offer academic support and mentoring services through our Changemaker Corps Peer Mentor Program with the goal of creating a strong network of support, streamlined academic and financial advising, and access to services in the community in order to increase academic progress and graduation rates.
+For more information click here.